 Kidney Cancer Ablation

-Ablation refers to destroying the cancerous cells of a tumor, such as by freezing it (cryoablation) or by cooking it (radiofrequency ablation).
+Ablation refers to destroying cancerous cells of a tumor with the use of energy.
+The most common forms of ablation are freezing (cryoablation) or burning (radiofrequency ablation).
+However, radiation, chemicals, microwave and laser technologies may be used for ablation.
 Ablation can be performed percutaneously (through the skin) or via surgical exposure (open or laparoscopic surgery).

 In percutaneous ablation, an experienced interventional radiologist places a needle through the skin in the back and into the tumor.
 This is done under CT scan or ultrasound guidance.
 The ablation machine is then turned on and the tumor is destroyed.
 At Johns Hopkins, percutaneous ablation is typically an outpatient procedure that does not require general anesthesia.